If you’re considering building a bowling alley, or adding bowling to your existing business, there are a lot of

-Use our bowling alley planning guide to ensure you are asking all the right questions, let us show you different bowling alley business models to consider, help you secure financing, help with construction.
-We can even help you get the best prices on your food & beverage supplies through our buyer’s group, Xtreme Hospitality.
+Use our bowling alley planning guide to ensure you are asking all the right questions, let us show you different bowling alley business models to consider, help you secure financing, and help with construction.

 Have a look at the resources on our site and, when you’re ready, contact us and we can answer all of your questions.

 New Bowling Alley Planning

 Success in building a new bowling centre is hinged on a solid strategy and coordinated use of qualified resources.
 Striker Bowling can provide individualized business plans with a comprehensive feasibility study, site analysis along with market and demographic review reports.
 This research can lead to informative decisions with in-depth financial considerations.
 Striker Bowling works with investors to develop a project timeline to cover all phases of a typical new bowling center development project from concept to completion.

 In addition to providing assistance with business planning and development timeline, Striker Bowling can provide a number of resources to assist in the planning process.

 The Brunswick Bowling Preplanning Guide provides a checklist of items for you to discuss with your architect and building contractor and will help you anticipate your current and future needs, as well as create the most efficient design possible.
 Once you have taken the first steps detailed in this guide, you are ready to move on to Brunswick’s Comprehensive Bowling Alley Planning Guide.

 Comprehensive Bowling Alley Planning Guide

 The Brunswick Comprehensive Bowling Alley Planning Guide is available exclusively to investors selecting Brunswick, and Striker Bowling, as their solution provider and details step-by-step the process of designing and building a bowling-focused business.
 It includes information on all the important factors to consider when planning a bowling center from acoustics to parking considerations.

 Sample Project Timeline

 This sample timeline covers all aspects of development, including planning and bowling alley construction.

 New Centre Development Form